Rajesh-Idumalla/Mining-Massive-Data-Sets/README.md

 Now I will put together all the parts that I have written!
 I will compute the co-occurrence matrix with fixed window of 4 (the default window size), over the Reuters "crude" (oil) corpus.
 Then I will use TruncatedSVD to compute 2-dimensional embeddings of each word.
 TruncatedSVD returns U\*S, so we need to normalize the returned vectors, so that all the vectors will appear around the unit circle (therefore closeness is directional closeness). **Note**: The line of code below that does the normalizing uses the NumPy concept of *broadcasting*.
 If you don't know about broadcasting, check out
 [Computation on Arrays: Broadcasting by Jake VanderPlas](https://jakevdp.github.io/PythonDataScienceHandbook/02.05-computation-on-arrays-broadcasting.html).

 Run the below cell to produce the plot.
 It'll probably take a few seconds to run.
-If you aren't super familiar with Python, Numpy, or Matplotlib, I recommend you check out the documentation for each package.

 ```python